Microlocal Theory of Legendrian Links and Cluster Algebras: Diagrammatic Weave Calculus and Initial Cycles

-\begin{definition} Let $w=s_{i_1}\cdots s_{i_\ell}$ be a reduced expression for $w_{0,n}\in S_n$.
-By definition, the weave $\mathfrak{n}(w)$ is given by $n$ horizontal parallel weave lines such that the $j$-th strand, counting from the bottom, is labeled by the transposition $s_{i_j}$, $j\in[1,\ell]$. \end{definition} \begin{definition} The weave $\c^{\uparrow}(w)$ is given by the weave $\mathfrak{n}(w)$ where a trivalent vertex is added at the top strand -- labelled by $s_{i_\ell}$ -- such that the third leg of this trivalent vertex is a vertical ray starting at the top strand and continuing upwards. \end{definition} \begin{definition} Similarly, the weave $\mathfrak{c}^{\downarrow}(w)$ is given by the weave $\mathfrak{n}(w)$ where a trivalent vertex is added at the bottom strand -- labelled by $s_{i_1}$ -- such that the third leg of this trivalent vertex is a vertical ray starting at the bottom strand and continuing downwards. \end{definition}
+The weave $\c^{\uparrow}(w)$ is given by the weave $\mathfrak{n}(w)$ where a trivalent vertex is added at the top strand -- labelled by $s_{i_\ell}$ -- such that the third leg of this trivalent vertex is a vertical ray starting at the top strand and continuing upwards.

+Similarly, the weave $\mathfrak{c}^{\downarrow}(w)$ is given by the weave $\mathfrak{n}(w)$ where a trivalent vertex is added at the bottom strand -- labelled by $s_{i_1}$ -- such that the third leg of this trivalent vertex is a vertical ray starting at the bottom strand and continuing downwards. $\Box$ \end{definition}

 As explained above, the weave $\ww(\bG)$ associated to $\bG$ is built by horizontally concatenating weaves local models: each local model is associated to one of the three types of elementary columns.
 The corresponding weaves for each of these occurrences are described as follows.